cole-mk/book_ease/README.md

 This project is licensed under the GPLv3 License - see the LICENSE.md file for details

 ## Acknowledgments

-* book_ease was inspired by using [spacefm](https://ignorantguru.github.io/spacefm/) filemanager's bookmark/scripting interface to create a more feature complete audiobook reader than other options currently available for Linux
+book_ease was inspired by using [spacefm](https://ignorantguru.github.io/spacefm/) filemanager's bookmark/scripting interface to control [mplayer](http://www.mplayerhq.hu/design7/news.html) resulting a more feature complete audiobook reader than other options currently available for Linux.